ioannisman/ioannisman.github.io/_pages/latest_news.md

 	My PhD thesis titled *"Problems on Planar Voronoi Diagrams"* is published.
 You can download it <a href="https://susi.usi.ch/documents/320920/files/2022INF003.pdf">here</a>.

 - ***15/10/2022***
-	The paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0166218X21000500">*"On selecting a fraction of leaves with disjoint neighborhoods in a plane tree"*</a> has been published.
+	Our paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0166218X21000500">*"On selecting a fraction of leaves with disjoint neighborhoods in a plane tree"*</a> has been published.

 - ***14/3/2022***
 	Our paper *"Subdivision Methods for Sum-Of-Distances Problems: Fermat-Weber Point, n-Ellipses and the Min-Sum Cluster Voronoi Diagram"* got accepted in the <span style="font-variant:small-caps;">"38th International Symposium on Computational Geometry: Media Exposition"</span> taking place in Berlin, Germany.